outof-coffee/cordex/examples/discord-bot/README.md

 ## License

-This example is part of the discord-wheel library and follows the same license terms.
+This example is part of the Cordex library and follows the same license terms.